infinitered/ignite/.github/CONTRIBUTING.md

 To run tests from the ignite-base folder:
 ```
 $ npm test
+or
+$ yarn test
 ```

 Or to run it in [intelligent watch mode](https://github.com/avajs/ava/blob/master/docs/recipes/watch-mode.md):
 ```
 $ npm test -- --watch
+or
+$ yarn test -- --watch
 ```

 ## :no_entry_sign: Standard Compliant